 Next, let’s discuss the causes of abscesses in dogs…

 For starters, the main culprit that sets off abscesses in dogs is the staphylococcal or staph bacteria.
-This type of bacteria tends to bury into tissue walls when it enters a dog’s body through abnormal “breaks” in the skin like wounds, inflammations, and scratches.
+This type of bacteria tends to bury into tissue walls when it enters a dog’s body through abnormal “breaks” in the skin like penetrating wounds, inflammations, and scratches.

-However, during the process of eliminating this bacteria, some tissues that were dug into end up dying.
+However, during the process of eliminating this bacteria by white blood cells, some tissues may end up dying.
 This creates a cavity that subsequently becomes filled with pus, which turns into an abscess.
 The following are the common abscess risk factors:

 What’s really alarming is that abscesses in dogs don’t go away by themselves.
 You can only get rid of a dog abscess with the application of the right treatment accompanied by the proper care and attention.
 If you know how to treat an abscess on a dog at home and apply it properly, this health issue will be resolved in about two (2) to three (3) days.

 Next up, we’ll discuss how to prevent abscesses in dogs…